Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

     FOREIGN KEY (TeamID) REFERENCES Teams(TeamID)
 			)
 ```
 ## Privacy & Audit

--	Coaches can only see:
+- Coaches can only view:
-	-	Lessons they personally delivered, or
+  - Lessons they personally delivered
-	-	Lessons delivered to their selected team (not revealing which coach delivered unless it was them)
+  - Lessons delivered to their selected team (only their own name appears unless they were the one who delivered it)
--	Coaches cannot access or view other coaches’ delivery details.
+- Coaches cannot access or view other coaches’ delivery records or feedback
--	Senior Coach Audit Trail:
--	Senior coaches, via the static web app, can view:
+- Senior Coaches can view:
+  - Which team a coach delivered to for any recorded lesson
-  	-	All lesson delivery records, across all coaches and teams
+  - All lesson delivery records across coaches and teams
-  	-	An audit log showing when records were added, edited, or deleted, and by which user
+  - Audit logs showing when delivery records were added, edited, or deleted, and by which user
-	-	Audit data includes:
+- Audit fields:
+  - Each record includes `createdBy` and `createdAt` fields from the DeliveryRecords table
-	 	 -	Record ID, action type (add/edit/delete), user, timestamp, before/after values
+  - Records include action type (add/edit/delete), user ID, timestamp, and before/after values
-		-	Data Model:
+- Snapshot fidelity:
-  			-	DeliveryRecords table contains: createdBy, createdAt,
+  - Coach and Team names are captured at the moment of delivery and not updated afterward
+  - Preserves historical accuracy even if names or assignments change later

 ## Offline Access
 -	Lesson content (HTML/text) is cached locally and accessible offline in the mobile app.